TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Enumerations/Enumeration.rst

 .. include:: /Includes.rst.txt
+.. index:: Enumerations; Usage
 .. _Enumerations-How-to-use:

 =======================
-How To Use Enumerations
+How to use enumerations
 =======================

 .. _Enumerations-Create-an-Enumeration:

-Create an Enumeration
+Create an enumeration
 =====================

 To create a new enumeration you have to extend the class :php:`TYPO3\CMS\Core\Type\Enumeration`,